hakanensari/jeff/README.md

            instrumentor: Logger
 ```

+### Miscellaneous

+HTTP connections are persistent.

+By default, Jeff will retry failed requests 4 times.

-For more detailed configuration options, check out the [excon README][excon].
+For more detailed configuration options, check out [excon][excon].

 ## Compatibility

-**Jeff** is Ruby 1.9-compatible and [tested against MRI 1.9.3 plus JRuby and
+**Jeff** is Ruby 1.9-compatible.
+It is tested against [MRI 1.9.3 plus JRuby and
 Rubinius in 1.9 mode][travis].

 [aws]:    http://aws.amazon.com/